Training BatchNorm and Only BatchNorm: On the Expressive Power of Random Features in CNNs

 \section{Abstract}

-Batch normalization (\batchnorm{}) has become an indispensable tool for training deep neural networks, yet it is still poorly understood.
-Although previous work has typically focused on studying its normalization component, \batchnorm{} also adds two per-feature trainable parameters---a coefficient and a bias---whose role and expressive power remain unclear.
-To study this question, we investigate the performance achieved when training \emph{only} these parameters and freezing all others at their random initializations.
-We find that doing so leads to surprisingly high performance.
+A wide variety of deep learning techniques from style transfer to multitask learning rely on training affine transformations of features.
+Most prominent among these is the popular feature normalization technique BatchNorm, which normalizes activations and then subsequently applies a learned affine transform.
+In this paper, we aim to understand the role and expressive power of affine parameters used to transform features in this way.
+To isolate the contribution of these parameters from that of the learned features they transform, we investigate the performance achieved when training \emph{only} these parameters in BatchNorm and freezing all weights at their random initializations.
+Doing so leads to surprisingly high performance considering the significant limitations that this style of training imposes.
 For example, sufficiently deep ResNets reach 82\% (CIFAR-10) and 32\% (ImageNet, top-5) accuracy in this configuration, far higher than when training an equivalent number of randomly chosen parameters elsewhere in the network. \batchnorm{} achieves this performance in part by naturally learning to disable around a third of the random features.
-Not only do these results highlight the under-appreciated role of the affine parameters in \batchnorm{}, but---in a broader sense---they characterize the expressive power of neural networks constructed simply by shifting and rescaling random features.
+Not only do these results highlight the expressive power of affine parameters in deep learning, but---in a broader sense---they characterize the expressive power of neural networks constructed simply by shifting and rescaling random features.